Roy-Gal-Git/langchainrb/README.md

 [![Star History Chart](https://api.star-history.com/svg?repos=andreibondarev/langchainrb&type=Date)](https://star-history.com/#andreibondarev/langchainrb&Date)

+## Maintenance

+This project is currently maintained by Roy Gal.
+The original project by Andrei Bondarev is no longer actively maintained as of May 2025.
+This fork continues development and maintenance of the langchainrb gem.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/patterns-ai-core/langchainrb.
+Bug reports and pull requests are welcome on GitHub at https://github.com/Roy-Gal-Git/langchainrb.

 ## License